Phnom Penh, Cambodia

 Plan your spending wisely

-Currency: The currency used in Cambodia is the Cambodian Riel (KHR), but US dollars are widely accepted.
+Currency Info: The official currency in Cambodia is the Cambodian Riel (KHR), but US dollars are widely accepted and used alongside the Riel.

 Daily Budget Ranges: